Alnoba Lewis Family Foundation

 We also work with groups and individuals who actively seek to transform challenges and conflicts into solutions.

 When you want to give back to your hometown, nostalgia and gratitude often play a big role.
-Kensington was where Alan spent his boyhood summers, which stood in sharp contrast to the rest of his rather unsettled young life in Boston’s tough neighborhoods.
+Kensington was where Alan spent his boyhood summers and the idyllic rural New Hampshire town stood in sharp contrast to the rest of his rather unsettled young life in Boston’s tough neighborhoods.

 The 35 acre organically-managed recreation area is the only one of its kind here on the Seacoast and during the season is visited by more than 1,000 families from 15 neighboring communities.
-And every July, the town gathers to watch the fireworks light the night sky.
+Kids play baseball, throw birthday parties, shoot hoops and make new friends on the slides and see-saws.
+Every July, the whole town gathers together to watch fireworks light the night sky.